The Do's and Don't of App Marketing

 DO double down on what’s working and drop what isn’t; DON’T try to make a failing campaign succeed

 Double down on what is working and chop what is not working.
 In the app economy, no one has time to stick at it with something that is failing.
 Hoping things come good is not a strategy – listen to what the data is telling you and act accordingly.

 If campaigns are not performing then stop them dead – every day you don’t is costing you money.

 DO focus on retention; DON’T think your app is too “special”

 Understand that if you have a good retention rate, you have a decent chance to fix monetization.
-Without retention you are in a very poor position, as people fundamentally don’t like your app.
+Without retention, you are in a very poor position, as people fundamentally don’t like your app.

 With positive retention metrics, it’s a matter of creating incremental improvements to user experience and improving retention over time.
-Start by focusing on retention and monetization can (or should or will) follow.
+Start by focusing on retention and monetization that can (or should or will) follow.

 DO work with your ad networks; DON’T throw them money expecting a “magic bullet”

 So you have a sticky game – you know how you want to monetize, and you’re obsessively checking your metrics; now is the time to test and measure different ad networks.

 It is essential to put in an ad attribution package to tell you where your users are coming from and help you make more informed ad network decisions.